Tomodachi Life (video game)

-Tomodachi Life, known in Japan as and in South Korea as is a social simulation game developed and published by Nintendo for the Nintendo 3DS.
-It is the sequel to the Japan-exclusive Nintendo DS title Tomodachi Collection.
-The game follows the day-to-day interactions of Mii characters, referred to as "islanders", as they build relationships, solve problems, and interact with the player.
+Tomodachi Life, known in Japan as is a 2013 social simulation video game developed and published by Nintendo for the Nintendo 3DS.
+It is the second entry in the Tomodachi Life series following the Japan-exclusive Nintendo DS title Tomodachi Collection (2009).
+The game follows the day-to-day interactions of Miis, customizable avatars, residing on an island as they build relationships and request help with problems, all overseen by the player.
+Tomodachi Life is open-ended, with the player's only goal being to maintain their Miis' happiness.